 Express lane benefits are NOT limited to the express lanes.

-According to the Traffic and Revenue Study mentioned above, an estimated 20-30% of vehicles would use express lanes during peak hours.
+According to the Traffic and Revenue Study mentioned above, an estimated 20-30% of vehicles would use express lanes during peak hours if they were available.
 Think about that – If you are driving in a congested general purpose lane, and every 5th vehicle gets out of your way, wouldn’t you get where you’re going a lot faster?
 In Miami’s I-95 express lanes, there were benefits to both general purpose lanes and transit ridership:

 - General purpose lane speeds during rush hour increased from 19 to 45 MPH